denisbeslic/denovopipeline/README.md

 RTINSECONDS=852.852
 SEQ=AAAAAA
 145.9389801 163.0
-[...]
+...
 END IONS
 ```
 It is very important that your files use the same formatting.
-Otherwise, the de novo sequencing step will not work correctly.
+Otherwise, the de novo sequencing and summary step will not work correctly.

 ### Build Conda Environments